This website may contain affiliate links. If you buy something through one of these links, we might make a small commission.

 Fujifilm GF 32-64mm f/4 R LM WR

+Despite the low price, this lens is fully weather-sealed.
+With a compact collapsible design, weighing in at just 440g (15.5oz), it’s an excellent walk-around general-purpose lens that can easily be carried all day long.
 The 35-70mm focal length is equivalent, in 35mm terms, to a 28-55mm field of view.
-Landscape photographers will want a wider lens than this for vast landscapes, but this lens would be an excellent second lens next to the GF 23mm f/4 prime lens.
+Landscape photographers will want a wider lens than this for vast landscapes, but this lens would be an excellent second lens next to the GF 20-35mm f/4 zoom.

 Travel photographers might find this lens to be near perfect for their needs.
 The 28mm-equivalent wide end of the range has always been a popular option for travel reportage, and the 55mm-equivalent long end of the range is excellent for portraiture and tighter travel details.
 On the camera, it is considerably smaller and lighter than the GF 45-100mm lens, and the wider angle will be much more helpful.

 Compared to the GF 32-62mm lens, it is smaller, lighter, and cheaper.
-You do give up some light by going to an f/4.5-5.6 aperture, compared to an f/4 aperture, but I think most people will be happy enough to do this to get that smaller size.
+You do give up some light by going to an f/4.5-5.6 aperture, compared to an f/4 aperture, but most people will be happy enough to do this to get that smaller size.

 Fujifilm GF 45-100mm f/4 R LM OIS WR